softenggourav/Board-Game/README.md

 **Issue**:

     - UI is not working correctly, taking X value only.
-    - One player could take adjacent move, ideally one player should make move after another player move only.
+    - One player could take adjacent move, ideally one player should make moveafter another player move only.